 Progressive looks back at three years of your driving record while calculating premiums.
 So if you are getting a quote from Progressive and have a moving violation from four years ago, it will not affect your base rate.
 However, even after three years, an accident or DUI could disqualify you from certain savings, like a good driver discount.… read full answer

 In California, for example, a DUI will remain on-record for 10 years, while in Florida it stays for 75 years.
 Similarly, an accident will stay on your Progressive record for five years, although it will only affect discounts, not your base premium, after three years.

 Like with any insurance company, drivers with more violations on their record will be considered higher risk by Progressive and will pay a higher premium as a result.
 Similarly, Progressive will also take other factors into account when deciding on your rate, such as your location, your age, and your vehicle’s value.

-The cost of car insurance will go up at least 20% after most types of tickets.
+The cost of car insurance will go up at least 20% or around $200 after most types of tickets.
 Exactly how much your rate will increase depends on the seriousness of the violation, your insurance company, your prior claims and driving history, your age and location, and other factors.
 For example, insurance goes up roughly 30% after a ticket for spending 30+ MPH over the speed limit, while a ticket for lower levels of speeding will cause rates to go up by about 20%.… read full answer

 Most tickets will affect your rate for three to five years, but it depends on the seriousness of the infraction and state laws.
 Driving drunk can impact your rates for more than 10 years, for example.
 In Florida, DUIs stay on your record for 75 years.
 And states like Indiana, Kentucky, and Minnesota treat seatbelt violations like parking tickets, which affect rates for less time than a moving violation.
 The amount of time a ticket will affect your insurance rate is very dependent on the laws where you live.